SOUTH INDIA & ANDAMAN ISLANDS BIRDING TOUR: DETAILED ITINERARY

 Likely mammals at Mudumulai include Southern Plains Grey Langur and if we are in luck we will come across Blackbuck or Dhole (Asian Wild Dog).

-South India& Andaman Islands Tour: Day 8 After some final birding in the Mudumalai area we will climb up into the steep, forested slopes of the Nilgiri Hills to Ootacamund (usually shortened to ‘Ooty’) for a two nights stay, stopping for some birding en route.
+South India& Andaman Islands Tour: Day 9 After some final birding in the Mudumalai area we will climb back up to Ootacamund for an overnight nights stay, perhaps stopping for some birding en route.

 On the way, we will look out for troops of wizened-looking Bonnet Macaques and handsome Tufted Grey Langurs.